Building on Bitcoin: An Introduction

 • Bitcoin decentralized identities: Bitcoin decentralized identities help people have control over how they interact with the Bitcoin ecosystem.
 Examples of decentralized identities built on Bitcoin are Sats Names and BNS domain names

-How to Build on Bitcoin: Introducing Stacks
+How to Build on Bitcoin on Layer 2: Introducing Stacks

 While Ordinal Theory has enabled developers to build a suite of exciting, new on-chain products on Bitcoin, most building in the Bitcoin ecosystem is happening on Bitcoin layers